KokocGroup/elastic-dict/README.md

 Subclass of dict for preparing large nested structures

 Motivation for creating this package was fatigue of preparing data for django templates.
-It is very boring to create nested dictionaries with enomorous quantity of brackets and quotas.
+It is very boring to create nested dictionaries with enomorous quantity of brackets and quotes.

 Instead of usual way of creating nested arrays:
 ```python